 Haverhill

 Go for the beer, stay for the comfort food and art deco-inspired design.
-They serve American pub food at their full-service restaurant, with large windows into the brewhouse and about a dozen beers on tap (hint: a new cask is tapped every Tuesday).
-Enjoy a brew from their seasonal deck overlooking the Merrimack River, or from their speakeasy-like basement with its own bar and pool tables.
+The Tap Brewing Co. serves American pub food at their full-service restaurant, with large windows into their brewhouse and about a dozen beers on tap plus a rotating cask option and a full wine, cider, and cocktail menu, too.
+Enjoy a brew from their seasonal deck overlooking the Merrimack River, or from their speakeasy-like basement with pool tables and a jukebox.

 Ipswich